ufs-community/ufs-srweather-app/docs/UsersGuide/source/ContainerQuickstart.rst

 .. code-block:: console

-   cp /scratch1/NCEPDEV/nems/role.epic/containers/ubuntu20.04-intel22-ufs-srwapp-rp2.img .
+   cp /scratch1/NCEPDEV/nems/role.epic/containers/ubuntu20.04-intel-srwapp-develop.img .

-..
-COMMENT: Update container name.

 Optionally, users may convert the container ``.img`` file to a writable sandbox by running:

 .. code-block:: console

-   singularity build --sandbox ubuntu20.04-intel22-ufs-srwapp ubuntu20.04-intel22-ufs-srwapp-rp2.img
+   singularity build --sandbox ubuntu20.04-intel22-ufs-srwapp ubuntu20.04-intel-srwapp-develop.img

-..
-COMMENT: Update container name.

 When making a writable sandbox on Level 1 systems, the following warnings commonly appear and can be ignored:

 .. code-block:: console

    INFO:    Starting build...
-   INFO:    Verifying bootstrap image ubuntu20.04-intel22-ufs-srwapp-rp2.img
+   INFO:    Verifying bootstrap image ubuntu20.04-intel-srwapp-develop.img
    WARNING: integrity: signature not found for object group 1
    WARNING: Bootstrap image could not be verified, but build will continue.